t2koan07/HolidayCalendar/README.md

-# HolidayCalendar
+# Holiday Calendar

-HolidayCalendar is a native Android application that allows users to browse public holidays by country and year.
+Holiday Calendar is a native Android application that allows users to browse public holidays by country and year.
 The app fetches official holiday data from a public API and presents it in a clean, mobile friendly UI with filtering, theming, and clear state handling.

 Built with Kotlin and Jetpack Compose, following MVVM architecture.